Measles Information

 Managing Gestational Diabetes

-The mainstay of treatment for GDM is medical nutrition therapy, which is “sufficient for 80 percent to 90 percent of women,” says Dr. Szmuilowicz.
-Women are advised to eat three small to moderate-sized meals, and two to three snacks that are balanced in whole-grain carbohydrates, protein and unsaturated fats.
+The mainstay of treatment for GDM is medical nutrition therapy, which is “sufficient for 80% to 90% of pregnant people,” says Dr. Szmuilowicz.
+This involves making sure you are eating the proper amount of carbohydrates and balancing them with protein and unsaturated fats.

-“We emphasize the need to pair protein with carbohydrate at meals and snacks to help blunt the after-meal carbohydrate-induced rise in glucose levels,” says Dr. Szmuilowicz.
+“We emphasize the need to pair protein with carbohydrates at meals and snacks to help blunt the after-meal carbohydrate-induced rise in glucose levels,” says Dr. Szmuilowicz.

-Woman are advised to check glucose levels fasting (before breakfast), and one hour after each meal.
+People with GDM are advised to check glucose levels with a fasting finger prick (before breakfast), and one hour after each meal.
 When glucose goals are not met through nutrition therapy alone, insulin therapy is introduced and frequently adjusted based on glucose monitoring.

 “Fortunately, with effective treatment, the risks of complications are reduced,” adds Dr. Szmuilowicz.